ShortArrow/7zipMuluti/help info/readme.md

 - 7zip
 <How to Use>
 1. Copy this directory "7zipMulti" to your desktop or another local directory.
-2. Copy to the directory where you have copied the files to be compressed
+2. Copy to the directory where you have copied the files to be compressed.
 3. Double-click "launch.cmd" to execute.
 The files copied in 2 are compressed.
 4. If you want to compress with password, please execute "launch add password.cmd" instead of "launch.cmd".